samoca95/NACA4412_AoA5deg_DB_Interpolation/04_STAT_Interpolation/README.md

 1. **NEK5000**: **(1) On the fly: in-situ spanwise averaging** and **(2) Post-processing: Ensemble averaging**
 2. **Matlab**: **(1) Interpolation map** and **(2) Rotation and Calculation of the raw data**

+> [!IMPORTANT]
+> Statistical parameters that depend from infinite values (like Cp) could be biased due to the lower limit in y used for the interpolation.
+Due to the fact that infitnite values are taken from the furthest point from the wall.

 ## Get Started: Pipeline of the framework:

 1. **Generate the interpolation map use matlab:**